GianiRanzetti/Debate-App---TheHackLab/README.md

 ## Overview

-The Debate App is a project aimed at hosting engaging and organized debates under the parlimentary procedure (more formats to come in the future).
-It hosts a platform for matchmaking with friends or strangers and aims to encourage community-building and collaboration.
+**DebateTime **is a project aimed at hosting engaging and organized debates under the parlimentary procedure (more formats to come in the future).
+It hosts a platform for debate matchmaking with friends or strangers and aims to encourage community-building and collaboration.
 The app was submitted to the first ever Bocconi TheHackLab competition and presented to the 'Bocconi 4 Innovation' startup accelerator.

 ## Features